bgy4cx/Are_they_same/notes.md

 ### Guardinas

-- Input is two array. 🔴💿🟢💿
+- Input is two array. 🔴💿🟢💿♻️💿🍅✅
 - Output is a boolean.
-- Empty or None input gives false.
+- Empty or None input gives false.🔴💿

 ### Process

-- We should divide element of 'a' with element of 'b' witout remainder.
+- We should divide the element of 'b' with one of the element of 'a' witout remainder.
 It gives true result.